Showing posts with label Miscellaneous. Show all posts

 Today I was going through a few games from my collection, deciding what I should keep or (sigh) get rid of.
 Apparently, there's only so much space a married man is allowed for this "old junk", as she calls it.
 She's a cruel woman!

 Anyhow, inside one of my game boxes was a flyer from Special Reserve - these guys were superb and sold many discounted Atari ST games.
-I've not seen this advert before so it was an exciting find for this old man.
+I've not seen this advert before, so it was an exciting find for this old man.
 I remember joining them and getting many great deals that our one-and-only local computer shop couldn't compete with.
 I think I was a member until the mid-90s when our gaming era was drawing to a close.
-A sad time but, with many mega-cheap deals!
+A sad time, but with many mega-cheap deals!

 You know, I absolutely love finding geeky stuff like this!
 It makes my day and is going up on my ST Wall because it's something to treasure!
 Does anyone else remember this catalogue company?
 Let me know in the comments below.